danielsmaxwell/active_projects/_episodes_rmd/README.md

-This folder contains the base worksheets for the *Introduction to Data Storytelling* class.
+This folder contains the worksheets for the biology variant of the *Introduction to Data Storytelling* class.
 All worksheets created by J. Moore.